 - SOWK 181: Introduction to Social Work (4 cr)

 - SOWK 240: People and Environment: Theories of Behavior, Justice, and Impact (4 cr)

 - SOWK 291: The Anatomy of Violence (4 cr)

 - SOWK 391: Social Policy for Social Change (4 cr)

 St. Thomas courses:

 The Area of Emphasis in Gero-Social Work will guide Senior students through linking coursework, field practice, and leadership to gerontological social work.
 Approximately 4-6 BSW seniors will be selected for the program each year.
 The program will combine an aging specific course, course assignments, field practice, and leadership opportunities for the students.
-Oversight of the program will come from a BSW faculty subcommittee & the School of Social Work Aging Services Coordinator, who will meet 3 times per year to review applications, monitor student progress, and discuss any relevant issues.
+The School of Social Work Aging Services Coordinator selects students in consultation with BSW faculty.
+The Aging Services Coordinator will serve as the program advisor to selected students.

 Social work is a perfect pairing for many complementary disciplines.
 We have established (and are in the process of finalizing*) specific co-major paths with the following majors at St. Thomas.
 See links to view the co-major planning guide or the online guide to the interdisciplinary major (in the case of Family Studies and Women's Studies).
 Work with your adviser to explore options to pair social work with any number of other degrees!
 Popular dual majors include: